devkodama/PACS-Assistant/README.md

 PACS Assistant could be used with an accessory keypad such as a Tartarus gaming keypad by reassigning its functions to keypad keys.
 (This can be done the file Hotkeys.ahk.)
 I've found that I prefer using the regular keyboard because it doesn't require extra hardware and so is available on every workstation.

 PACS Assistant is still under heavy development with more features to come.
-You may (will) encounter bugs or conflicts with other applications; in most cases, temporariliy disabling PACS Assistant with the on/off toggle switch can bypass the problem.
+You may (will) encounter bugs or conflicts with other applications; in many cases, temporariliy disabling PACS Assistant with the on/off toggle switch can bypass the problem.

-Feedback is welcome, let me know of any issues you encounter or new features you'd like to see.
+Feedback is welcome--let me know of any issues you encounter or features you'd like to see.